lezcano/CPProb/README.md

 on probabilistic models written in arbitrary C++14.

-__CPProb__ provides with an easy way to perform Bayesian inference on pre-existing C++ codebases, making almost no restrictions on the constructions within the language that can be used.
+__CPProb__ provides with an easy way to perform Bayesian inference on pre-existing C++ codebases, making no restrictions on the features that can be used at a language level.
 One of the main problems of modern probabilistic programming is the means by which it has to be performed.
 Either one can choose to perform it using domain specific languages (DSL), or python-based variational libraries.
 In both cases, one has to rewrite their model in the DSL of choice, or in Python.
 This is not a